“A Woolfian talent for taking the full measure of small moments.”

 In Stores 9-9-19

-For over ten years, I’ve written about reading and writing and life on my blog Catching Days.
+For over ten years, I’ve written about reading and writing and life at Catching Days.
 I’ve also invited other writers to share days in their lives—an essay series that includes over a hundred writers.

 You will now find Catching Days and the How We Spend Our Days series here on my website.